Khushal1208/KnowMe/README.md

 - 🔐 **Security:** JWT for secure authentication & Cookie-Parser for session handling
 - 📦 **File Handling:** Multer for seamless image uploads
 - 🗄 **Database:** MongoDB for efficient data storage

+<footer></footer>

+#1. npm init -y
+#2. npm i express mongoose bcrypt jsonwebtoken cookie-parser ejs
+#3.  create models and views folder

+# we are creating an app in which users can write posts
+# users create karne hai
+# login and register
+# logout
+# post creation
+# post like
+# post delete

+## Multer
+set the Form tag with the attribute ->> enctype="multipart/form-data" Multer will not work if form is not set to multipart/form-data .

+Multer add a body object and a file or files object to the request object.
+The body object contains the values of the text feilds of the form , the file or files object contains the files uploaded via the form.